19hours/sg-statutes/Acts/Road Traffic Act.md

 (6) Any unauthorised person removing or causing to be removed such vehicle or trailer from the place of safety pending the order of a Magistrate or the Deputy Commissioner of Police or the Registrar shall be guilty of an offence.

-(7) If the owner of the vehicle or trailer is convicted of or has been permitted to compound an offence under this Act or the rules, the expenses incurred by the Deputy Commissioner of Police or the Registrar in carrying out the provisions of this section shall be recoverable by or on behalf of the Deputy Commissioner of Police or the Registrar and, in case of dispute or neglect to pay, be summarily ascertained by a Magistrate’s Court and may be recovered in the same manner as if they were fines imposed by that Court.
+(7) If the owner of the vehicle or trailer is convicted of or has been permitted to compound an offence under this Act or the rules, the expenses incurred by the Deputy Commissioner of Police or the Registrar in removing, seizing, detaining, storing and disposing the vehicle under this section shall be recoverable by or on behalf of the Deputy Commissioner of Police or the Registrar and, in case of dispute or neglect to pay, be summarily ascertained by a Magistrate’s Court and may be recovered in the same manner as if they were fines imposed by that Court.

+[Act 38 of 2018 wef 02/01/2019]

 [Act 10 of 2017 wef 20/06/2017]

-(8) Where any vehicle or trailer is detained under this section, the Deputy Commissioner of Police or the Registrar shall with all reasonable despatch notify the owner of the seizure, and such notification may be given —
+(8) Where any vehicle or trailer is detained under this section, the Deputy Commissioner of Police or the Registrar must with all reasonable despatch give notice to the owner (if known) of the seizure in a manner allowed under section 131A.

-(a) by posting a notice in writing to the owner of the vehicle at his usual or last known place of residence or business in Singapore; or

-(b) in such other manner as the Deputy Commissioner of Police or the Registrar thinks expedient.

-[24/2010 wef 01/11/2010]
+[Act 38 of 2018 wef 02/01/2019]

 (9) If the vehicle or trailer is not claimed by its owner within one month of the date of its detention, the Deputy Commissioner of Police or the Registrar thereafter and after giving one month’s notice in theGazetteof his intention to do so may sell by public auction or otherwise dispose of the vehicle or trailer.

 (10) The proceeds, if any, from the sale or disposal of any such vehicle or trailer shall be applied in payment of —

-(a) firstly, any licence fees which may be due in respect of the vehicle and of any charges incurred in carrying out the provisions of this section; and
+(a) firstly, any licence fees which may be due in respect of the vehicle and of any charges incurred in removing, seizing, detaining, storing and disposing the vehicle under this section; and

+[Act 38 of 2018 wef 02/01/2019]

 (b) secondly, any damage caused to property of the Government by the unlawful use of the vehicle or trailer,